rohankumardubey/quackfs/README.md

 QuackFS is specialized for DuckDB database files and their associated Write-Ahead Log (WAL) files.
 It is not intended as a general-purpose filesystem.
 Checkout the [architecture diagram](./architecture-diagram.jpg) for more details.

-It was created for learning purposes and to explore the idea of Differential Storage.
-I was greatly inspired by [this blog post](https://motherduck.com/blog/differential-storage-building-block-for-data-warehouse/) from MotherDuck. 🦆
+This project was created for learning purposes and to explore the idea of Differential Storage.
+It was greatly inspired by [this blog post](https://motherduck.com/blog/differential-storage-building-block-for-data-warehouse/) by MotherDuck 🦆.
+Do check it out to have a better understanding of what I've implemented here.

 > [!WARNING]
 > This project is not production-ready.
 It is a proof of concept and should not be used in production environments.

-## Features

-- PostgreSQL for reliable metadata persistence
-- S3 for data storage
-- Differential storage for efficient version handling
-- FUSE integration for seamless OS interaction

-## Status

-This project is currently in development.
-Some of planned features are:

-- [x] Use PostgreSQL for metadata and data persistence
-- [x] Use S3 for data storage instead of Postgres
-- [ ] Time travel: be able to query the database from old versions
-- [ ] Creating new databases from a specific point in time (sharing data with zero copy)
-- [ ] Merging of snapshot layers
-- [ ] Garbage collection of snapshot layers
-- [ ] Add proper database indexing
-- [ ] Fix -test.shuffle 1742466944778699921

 ## Getting Started